 A great first step is to attend one of the internship and co-op informational sessions held by Career Services.
 You can also stop by the English Undergraduate Advising Office.

 How do I arrange an internship for course credit?

 First, make sure that you are eligible.
 There are two types of internships available: Engl 298 (ungraded credits) or UMass 298Y (ungraded credits).

 To enroll for Engl 298, you must have junior or first-semester senior standing at the time of the internship, with most required courses in English completed and a GPA of 2.5 or better.

 To enroll for UMass 298Y you must have earned at least 45 credits by the time you do your internship and have a GPA of 2.0 or higher.
 NOTE: UMass 298Y: Practicum must be graded as a Pass/Fail and will not fulfill any English Departmental requirements, but may count towards general elective credits.

 See what internships are available and learn about the process for registering.
-You can collect an academic contract online from Career Services or from the Field Experience Program in the Career Services building at 511 Goodell, 545-2224.
+You would complete an Internship Experience Contract in Handshake.
+If you have additional questions, contact the Central Careet Services Field Experience Program in 511 Goodell, email firstname.lastname@example.org, or call 413-545-2224.